Plaza de España, Seville

-The Plaza de España ("Spain Square", in English) is a plaza in the Parque de María Luisa (Maria Luisa Park), in Seville, Spain.
+The Plaza de España ("Spain Square", in English) is a plaza in Maria Luisa Park in Seville, Spain.
 It was built in 1928 for the Ibero-American Exposition of 1929.
 It is a landmark example of Regionalism Architecture, mixing elements of the Baroque Revival, Renaissance Revival and Moorish Revival (Neo-Mudéjar) styles of Spanish architecture.

 History

 Aerial view from 1932 by Walter Mittelholzer, ETH-Bibliothek.

 Maria Luisa Park

 In 1929, Seville hosted the Ibero-American Exposition World's Fair, located in the celebrated Maria Luisa Park (Parque de María Luisa).
 The park gardens were designed by Jean-Claude Nicolas Forestier.
 The entire southern end of the city was redeveloped into an expanse of gardens and grand boulevards.

 The centre of it is Parque de María Luisa, designed in a "Moorish paradisical style", with a half mile of tiled fountains, pavilions, walls, ponds, benches, and exhedras; lush plantings of palms, orange trees, Mediterranean pines, and stylized flower beds.
 Numerous buildings were constructed in the park to provide spaces for the exhibition.